Mintplex-Labs/anything-llm/README.md

 ### Technical Overview
 This monorepo consists of three main sections:
-- `collector`: Python tools that enable you to quickly convert online resources or local documents into LLM useable format.
 - `frontend`: A viteJS + React frontend that you can run to easily create and manage all your content the LLM can use.
-- `server`: A nodeJS + express server to handle all the interactions and do all the vectorDB management and LLM interactions.
+- `server`: A NodeJS express server to handle all the interactions and do all the vectorDB management and LLM interactions.
 - `docker`: Docker instructions and build process + information for building from source.
+- `collector`: NodeJS express server that process and parses documents from the UI.

 ### Minimum Requirements
 > [!TIP]